bcongdon/gdq-stats/README.md

 > :space_invader: Stats webpage for [GamesDoneQuick](gamesdonequick.com).
 Hosted at [gdqstat.us](http://gdqstat.us)

 ## Frontend
 The actual visualization is done by Recharts.
 Other tools used include:
 * `React` + `Redux` for rendering and application dataflow
 * `Webpack` + `Gulp` to generate / minify the site's assets
 * `Hugo` for minor HTML templating
 * `odometer` for animated odometers
 * `C3js` for pie charts
-* `moment.js`

-Tools used in previous versions of the site:
-* `jQuery`
+* `day.js`
-* `D3.js` - (This is still used, under the hood)

 ## Backend
 This page uses [gdq-collector](https://github.com/bcongdon/gdq-collector) to parse the GDQ donation tracker and to collect Twitch viewership information.
 This data is updated every minute.